tinuva/SDRPlusPlusBrown/docs/index.md

 ## Hermes Lite 2 support

 This small device, produced by [Hermes Project](http://www.hermeslite.com/) is an interesting good SDR receiver.
-Made of cheap parts, it has 12bit ADC, 5W Power amplifier, passband filters and 48KHz transmit stream.
+Made of cheap parts, it has 12bit ADC, 5W Power amplifier, passband filters and 48KHz transmit stream bandwidth.
 It is connected via Ethernet, so it does not require any drivers.

 ![](hermes-lite-2.jpg)

-Another implementation of same board comes from [LiteSDR project](https://www.litesdr.pp.ua/), formerly Hermes-2000, that is slightly less expensive, and has alternative PA and filters schematics, also it is even smaller:
+Another implementation of same transciever comes from [LiteSDR project](https://www.litesdr.pp.ua/), formerly Hermes-2000, that is slightly less expensive, and has alternative PA and filters schematics, also it is even smaller:

 ![](hermes-2000.jpg)